personam-solis/markdown-docs/Docker.md

 * If a container is running an application, simply attaching a session to it will only execute commands within that application
   * i.e. a postgres container will already be running the Postgres *commandline session*, so you cant run commands like `/bin/systemctl status postgresql` but you **can** run `\l` which is a postgres commandline meta-command
 * A layer is a simple tarball that is hashed to ensure integrity and metadata.
+* The main difference between an application and a base image is that an application has an application command that is ran when the container is started and does not need additional intervention to start.
+While a base image is usually used to create an application image.

 <br>